Free school transport

 If your child doesn't meet the criteria above you may still be able to get help if their needs make their journey to school difficult.
 We will take into account whether your child can safely travel to school with a parent or carer, either on foot or in a vehicle.

-You won't be entitled to free school transport if the school your child goes to is not the closest one that can meet their needs.
+As a starting point, normally you won’t be entitled to free school transport if the school your child goes to is not the closest one that meets their needs.
+There are, however, some exceptions to this principle and you should read the SEN transport guidance (PDF, 2.2 MB) to see if these are applicable to you.

 For advice about your child's journey to school speak to your SEN officer.